 RACV welcomes new e-bike share scheme in Melbourne

-Melbourne set to host 12-month trial of Jump by Uber e-bike share scheme.
+Melbourne kicks off 12-month trial of Jump by Uber e-bike share scheme.

-RACV has welcomed a new electric bike-share scheme, set to be rolled out across inner Melbourne next month, as a convenient and sustainable alternative to help people move around the city.
+RACV has welcomed a new electric bike-share scheme, rolled out across inner Melbourne this week, as a convenient and sustainable alternative to help people move around the city.

 The municipalities of Melbourne, Yarra and Port Phillip have agreed to a 12-month trial of the Jump e-bike share scheme, owned and operated by a subsidiary of ride-share company Uber.
 (More: Six questions to ask before buying an electric bike)

-The first 400 bright-red e-bikes will be deployed across the City of Melbourne in March, with more to be rolled out across inner northern and southern suburbs after that.
+The first 400 bright-red e-bikes will be deployed across the City of Melbourne, with more to be rolled out across inner northern and southern suburbs after that.

 The e-bikes, which can be booked via the Uber app, will have a top speed of 25kmh and will come with helmets and built-in cable locks so they can be secured to bike hoops.
 Riders must be 18 years or older.

 Fees are still being finalised, but it is likely users will pay $1 to unlock the e-bikes and then 30 cents per minute of use.

 The e-bikes will be maintained and serviced by Good Cycles, a local social enterprise that works with young people experiencing disadvantage.